Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Introduction

-A greater understanding of the magnetic properties of the Co/Gd multilayers \cite{Andres00,Gonzalez04,Andres08} has also been achieved.
-It is observed in these systems that strong asymmetric spontaneous diffusion of $Co$ into the $Gd$ plane occurs, forming an amorphous alloy $Co_{1-c}Gd_{c}$ interface for different alloy concentrations $c$.
-The interdiffusion can be controlled experimentally \cite{Andres08,Gonzalez04} to determine the stable eutectic compositions of the $Co_{1-c}Gd_{c}$, for $c\leq 0.5$, preserving the ferrimagnetic structure of the multilayer systems.
-The properties of multilayers presenting alloy interfaces, at least a few atomic planes thick for thin layering, depends sensitively on the degree of material interdiffusion \cite{Andres00,Gonzalez04}.
-Such interdiffusion may profoundly influence the properties of the multilayers \cite{Camley93}, since the individual planes present exchange couplings different at their interfaces from the bulk.
-This has also been emphasized previously by model calculations which show that atomic scale magnetic alloyed interfaces can significantly modify the magnetic properties of multilayers \cite{Khater92,Fresneau94,Khater021}.
-The preparation of alloy like and composition stable nanojunctions composed of $Co$ and $Gd$ between cobalt leads is hence possible in principle thanks to the controlled interdiffusion process.
+A greater understanding of lamellar Co/Gd multilayers nanostructures has been achieved \cite{Andres00,Gonzalez04,Andres08}.
+It is noted that when we form an amorphous alloy $Co_{1-c}Gd_{c}$ in these systems there is a strong asymmetric spontaneous diffusion of $Co$ into the $Gd$ plane occurs, and interfaces for various concentration.
+The experimental techniques made possible to control the interdiffusion for some stable eutectic concentration $c\leq 0.5$ while preserving the ferrimagnetic structure of the multilayer systems.
+The properties of multilayers presenting alloy interfaces, with few lamellar atomic planes thick significantly depends on the degree of material interdiffusion \cite{Andres00,Gonzalez04}.
+Such interdiffusion may play crucial role in determining the nano-magnetic properties of the multilayers systems \cite{Camley93}, because the individual planes are having different exchange couplings at their interfaces from the bulk.
+This has also been reported earlier by model calculations which show that nano-atomic scale magnetic alloyed interfaces can significantly modify the nano-magnetic properties of multilayer systems \cite{Khater92,Fresneau94,Khater021}.
+The preparation of alloy like and composition stable nanojunctions composed of $Co$ and $Gd$ between cobalt leads is hence possible in principle experimentally due to the method of controlled interdiffusion process.